jarey/nodebb-majestic/README.md

 ![m6_icon.png](http://i.imgur.com/aw2NJOC.png)

-A beautiful, responsive theme developed to be a perfect experience no matter what device it's viewed on.
+A beautiful, responsive theme developed to be an awesome experience no matter what device it's viewed on.
 We picked color schemes and an appropriate font family comfortable to the eye with a mobile first approach down to the last pixel.

 Contributing